KDERazorback/autoversionit/README.md

 ## Summary
 AutoVersionIt is a little cross-platform tool for automatic versioning that supports reading and updating version information on various sources and destinations.
 It offers a flexible approach to managing version numbers on CI/CD pipelines by allowing you to specify which Versioning strategy to use.
-It is designed to be simple to use.
+It is designed to be straightforward to use.
 Everything is configured in a JSON file that can be easily committed to your repository.
 And can also be used to automatically update the version information in your various repository files.

 ## Motivation